sigp/lighthouse/README.md

 Lighthouse presently runs on Rust `stable`, however, benchmarks currently require the `nightly` version.

 ### Contributing

 **Lighthouse welcomes contributors with open-arms.**

-Layer-1 infrastructure is a critical component for the ecosystem and relies heavily on contributions from the community.
-Building Ethereum Serenity is a huge task and we refuse to conduct an inappropriate ICO or charge licensing fees.
-Instead, we fund development through grants and support from Sigma Prime.

 If you would like to learn more about Ethereum Serenity and/or [Rust](https://www.rust-lang.org/), we are more than happy to on-board you